Fenou97/Income-Prediction/README.md

 **The dots are clustered tightly around the red dashed line, suggesting that the model’s predictions are very accurate.
 The graph shows that the model does a great job predicting annual income needed, predictions closely match actual values, with only small errors**.

 **Model shows solid average performance (5–6% error), but real-world deployment will demand a guard against bias, tail mis-predictions.
-It will be better to try a more powerful model (like a random forest or gradient boosting) to see if we can beat that ~$7K error**.
+It will be better to try a more powerful model (like a random forest or gradient boosting) to see if we can beat the error**.

 ## Model Buidling: Random Forest